 It’s particularly true of South Iceland, which just so happens to be a major tourist magnet.
 So put your mind at rest and opt for sand and ash protection.

-Driving on Iceland’s gravel roads can be a bit of a worry, but the trouble is, they’re hard to avoid: some of the country’s most beautiful places can only be reached via gravel roads.
+Driving on Iceland’s gravel roads can be a bit of a worry, but the trouble is, they’re hard to avoid: some of the country’s most beautiful places can only be reached via gravel roads, and you will have to rent a 4x4 in Iceland if you plan to visit these more remote areas.

 Listening to the sound of tiny stones bouncing up and hitting your rental vehicle can be stressful to say the least.
 Even if you’re super-careful not to drive recklessly, you can’t account for the driving skills of those who will try to overtake you or pass you from the opposite direction.